kyletolle/everything-myth-to_html/README.md

 Must define these environment variables:

 - `EVERYTHING_PATH` - the full path to your everything repo.
-- `NOVEL_RELATIVE_PATH` - the path of the novel, relative
+- `MYTH_RELATIVE_PATH` - the path of the myth, relative
   to `EVERYTHING_PATH` above.
-- `HTML_OUTPUT_PATH` - the full path to write the novel's HTML files
+- `HTML_OUTPUT_PATH` - the full path to write the myth's HTML files
-- `TEMPLATE_PATH` - the full path of the ERB HTML template to use for the novel
+- `TEMPLATE_PATH` - the full path of the ERB HTML template to use for the myth

 ## Usage

 ```
-ruby lib/everything/novel/to_html.rb
+ruby lib/everything/myth/to_html.rb
 ```

 ## Viewing